dyazincahya/local-storage-array-nativescript/README.md

 # LocalDB Helper Nativescript
-This is the simple Local Database for Nativescript, integrated with ```application-settings module``` from Nativescript
+This is the simple Local Storage Array for Nativescript, integrated by ```application-settings module```.
+With this you can add some array in localstorage.

+### Features
+- get all data or by index
+- insert
+- update
+- delete
+- truncate
+- drop